MicrosoftDocs/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 2. Make a note of the service account that Launchpad is running under.
 Each instance where R or Python is enabled should have its own instance of the Launchpad service.
 For example, the service for a named instance might be something like _MSSQLLaunchpad$InstanceName_.

 3. If the service is stopped, restart it.
-On restarting, if there are any issues with configuration, enter a message in the system event log before the service stops again.
+On restarting, if there are any issues with configuration, a message is published in the system event log, and the service is stopped again.
+Check the system event log for details about why the service stopped.

 4. Review the contents of RSetup.log, and make sure that there are no errors in the setup.
 For example, the message *Exiting with code 0* indicates failure of the service to start.